quynhchi1009/Investment_Portfolio_Dashboard/README.md

 - Use the "Back" button or breadcrumbs to return to previous views.
 - Apply filters (All, Active, Under Review, Closed Deals) to dynamically narrow down the displayed entities or investments.
 - Hover over cards and activity items to experience interactive visual feedback.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements, please feel free to:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'feat: Add YourFeature'`).
-5. Push to the branch (`git push origin feature/YourFeature`).
-6. Open a Pull Request.

 ## License